-IT2020 BUSINESS APPLICATIONS (2 CREDITS) 4 WEEKS
+IT2020 Business Applications (2 credits) 4 weeks

 This course examines business information systems used for decision-making, collecting business data, and reporting of financial and qualitative data.
 Specific emphasis will be given to the value of spreadsheets, Internet strategies, databases, and enterprise resource planning systems.
-Additional attention will be give to the impact of information systems on financial reporting, supply-chain efficiency, production, and process improvement.
+Additional attention will be given to the impact of information systems on financial reporting, supply-chain efficiency, production, and process improvement.
 Students after taking this course will be able to explain the impact on managerial decision-making by various information management systems through the collection, analysis, and reporting of financial, process, production, and qualitative data and information.

-SI2050 BUSINESS MATH (3 CREDITS) 6 WEEKS
+SI2050 Business Math (3 credits) 6 weeks